hazelcast/hazelcast/docs/design/merge/01-merge-changes.md

 Hazelcast Jet repository was merged into Hazelcast repository.

-The name Jet doesn't refer to standalone product anymore, but is kept when referencing the streaming engine part of the product - the Jet engine.
+The name Jet doesn't refer to standalone product anymore, but is kept when referring to the streaming engine part of the product - the Jet engine.

 Hazelcast repository - https://github.com/hazelcast/hazelcast
 Hazelcast Jet repository - https://github.com/hazelcast/hazelcast-jet